MrAshCreates/main-site/blog/2024-1-18/Verizon_Retail_Sales_Cheat_Sheet.md

 4. **Performance Excellence**: Striving for continuous improvement.
 5. **Social Responsibility**: Making positive contributions to society.

+### Corporate Structure

+- **Consumer Group**: Focused on providing wireless and wireline communications services and products to consumers.
+- **Business Group**: Offers wireless and wireline products and services to business and government customers.
+- **Media Group**: (Note: Verizon sold Verizon Media to Apollo Global Management in 2021.)

 ---

 ## Verizon's Strengths and Weaknesses